sebarslan/Maui.NullableDateTimePicker/README.md

     };

     var result = await NullableDateTimePicker.OpenPopupAsync(nullableDateTimePickerOptions);
-    if (result is PopupResult popupResult && popupResult.ButtonResult != PopupButton.Cancel)
+    if (result is PopupResult popupResult && popupResult.ButtonResult != PopupButtons.Cancel)
     {
-        MyDateTime = popupResult.DateTimeValue;
+        MyDateTime = popupResult.NullableDateTime;
-        // DateTimeEntry.Text = popupResult.DateTimeValue?.ToString("g"); //If you are not using ViewModel
+        // DateTimeEntry.Text = popupResult.NullableDateTime?.ToString("g"); //If you are not using ViewModel
     }
 }
 </code>